-The history of graphic design may sound boring to some but others are interested to not only see the art but to also understand its origin.
+The history of graphic design may sound boring to some but piques the interest of others to not only see the art but to also understand its origin.
 These people would agree that the history of graphic design is worth tackling—even in the modern era.

 But before we go further, let’s start with the most basic question—what is graphic design?